Risto12/sce/salt/README.md

 # Haaga-Helia Palvelinten hallinta ict4tn022 - Mini project

-## this saltstack project will install my favorite software development tools and environments to any computer.
+## this saltstack project will install my favorite software development tools and environments.
 It also installs completely working django project that uses db (mysql/sqlite3) and apache2

 Configuration have been tested with xubuntu 18.04. <br>
 Computers used in testing: Lenovo thinkpad t13, T480, thinkcenter <br>